 An initial public offering, or IPO, is the first time that shares of a company are offered for sale to the public.
 Once an IPO occurs, company stock is listed on a stock exchange and is available for pretty much anyone to buy.

 Before the IPO, the company is considered to be private.
 Private companies may still have shareholders, but it’s often a relatively small circle that may include founders, early employees, or even private investors such as venture capitalists.

-For the most part, companies that choose to remain private are small or medium-sized companies, though there are some large companies—such as Mars Wrigley Confectionery, manufacturer of M&M’s, Milky Way, and Twix—that have famously remained in private hands.
+Outsiders can invest in a company while it’s private, but doing so can be more cumbersome and involve bigger checks or investment vehicles like private equity or mutual funds.
+For the most part, companies that choose to remain private are small or medium-sized companies, though there are some large companies that have remained in private hands.